How to get Saved

 Paul's letter to the Corinthians

-Audience: Believer reading Paul's letters.
+Audience: Believers reading Paul's letters.

 For godly grief produces a repentance that leads to salvation without regret, whereas worldly grief produces death. -- 2 Corinthians 7:10